Students of the Dutch bachelor’s programme, see Psychodiagnostiek

 This course offers an introduction to psychodiagnostics relating to children and adults.
-Students acquire knowledge and skills in the field of psychodiagnostics in accordance with the guidelines of the Basisaantekening Psychodiagnostiek (BAPD), a quality label of the Dutch Association of Psychologists (NIP).
-The lectures and work group sessions focus on diagnostic research into intelligence and personality, neuropsychology, psychopathology, learning disorders, vocational interest and professional competences.
+Students acquire knowledge and skills in the field of psychodiagnostics in accordance with the guidelines of the Basic Registration Psychodiagnostics, a quality label of the Dutch Association of Psychologists (NIP).
+The lectures and work group sessions focus on diagnostic research into intelligence and personality, neuropsychology, psychopathologyand learning disorders.
 In the work group sessions, assignments are used to help students acquire practical knowledge of diagnostics for hypothesis testing, selecting research tools, and interpreting and reporting on the results.
 These workgroup sessions give insight into the work field of a child / clinical psychologist (see learning objectives 1-4).
 The theoretical knowledge acquired in the lectures and assigned reading material is put into practice in the work group sessions, where the primary focus is on the diagnostic process, forming and testing hypotheses, the intake procedure and reporting.
 Both the lectures and the workgroup sessions will cover the ‘ethics of psychological assessment’ (e.g., confidentiality of clients’ information, learning objective 5).

 Mode of instruction

-The main objective of the 8 lectures is to introduce students to the content and progress of the diagnostic process in relation to different psychodiagnostic topics/questions (course objective 1).
-The main lecture materials consist of a course book that is covered in the lectures, together with examples from practice (case studies, video fragments and guest speakers from the field).
+The main objective of the lectures and clips is to introduce students to the content and progress of the diagnostic process in relation to different psychodiagnostic topics/questions (course objective 1).
+Lectures will be in English.

 Of the 6 compulsory work group sessions, 3 focus on youth diagnostics, and the other 3 on adult diagnostics.
-The main objective of the 6 work group sessions is to help students learn to recognise, select and interpret diagnostic tools and to formulate a diagnostic research question, and to learn to write a psychological report (course objectives 2 and 3).
+The main objective of the 6 work group sessions is to help students learn to recognise, select and interpret diagnostic tools, to formulate a diagnostic research question, and to learn to write a psychological report (course objectives 2-4).
 In the work group sessions, students are invited to actively practise these practical diagnostic skills using video fragments and diagnostic material.
 In addition, students are expected to write (in a group and individually) a diagnostic report on the skills practised in the work group sessions.
 These reports are submitted online and provided with feedback from the workgroup tutor.
 Workgroups are in English.